Afloia Mage Air Purifier – A Good Option for Large Rooms?

 RATING

 The air purifier market is flooded with new devices being released almost daily.
-The Afloia Mage is an air purifier from a relatively new manufacturer in this field, and I first tried it more than three years ago.
+The first time I came across the Afloia Mage air purifier was a few years ago, and it seemed like a very interesting device worth testing.

-This large air purifier can clean the air 4.8 times in one hour in a 538 sq. ft.
-(50 m²) room, aligning it with some of the most powerful air purifiers on the market.
+This large purifier can clean the air 4.8 times per hour in a 538 sq. ft.
+(50 m²) room, placing it among the most powerful air purifiers on the market.

-Overall, the Afloia Mage is an interesting air purifier worth considering.
-However, its lack of advanced features, having only two fan speeds, and a filter that doesn’t last as long as those in some competing air purifiers are drawbacks that may deter some buyers from purchasing it.
+Overall, the Afloia Mage is an air purifier worth considering.
+However, its lack of advanced features, only two fan speeds, and short filter lifespan are drawbacks that may deter potential buyers.

-• Even though I said that the Afloia Mage lacks advanced features, it is equipped with an air quality sensor, air quality indicator, and auto mode features, allowing you to automate your device easily.
+• Even though I said that the Afloia Mage lacks advanced features, it’s equipped with an air quality sensor, air quality indicator, and auto mode features, which allow you to automate it easily.

 • It covers large rooms of 538 sq. ft.
 (50 m²) and cleans the air 4.8 times in one hour in such spaces.